n3mo/massmine-docs/src/docs/twitter-analysis.md

 1. **Homogenizing character encoding**: Some text is represented as ASCII, some as Unicode.
 Unicode allows for many more characters and is the preferred encoding scheme.
 Sometimes it is necessary to convert heterogeneous encoding into a common scheme.
 This is especially true if data from multiple sources will be combined.
 2. **Removing capitalization**: When calculating word frequencies, for example, the difference between "home," "Home," "HOME," etc. is uninteresting.
 Typically, it's more useful to treat these variations as the same word.
 This is more easily accomplished by first converting all letters to lowercase.
 3. **Collapsing whitespace**: Users often include extra whitespace in their posts, including spaces, tabs, newlines, etc. Typically, these are not meaningful components of the message.
 Collapsing whitespace usually involves converting sequences of whitespace into single space characters.
 4. **Removing punctuation**: Punctuation can be meaningful, such as emoji sequences that convey emotion.
 Often, punctuation is not meaningful.
 In these situations, it adds spurious artifacts in an analysis.
-In these situations, removing punctuation can be stripped out to leave just the words contained in a message.
+In these situations, punctuation can be stripped out to leave just the words contained in a message.

 ## Homogenizing character encoding in the R Statistical Language
-The following code snippets assume your dataset is loaded into R as a data frame called `tweets` (see above)
+*The following code snippets assume your dataset is loaded into R as a data frame called `tweets` (see above)*

     ## Convert, as necessary, character encoding to Unicode UTF-8
 	tweets$text <- iconv(tweets$text, "", "UTF-8")

 ## Removing capitalization in the R Statistical Language
-The following code snippets assume your dataset is loaded into R as a data frame called `tweets` (see above)
+*The following code snippets assume your dataset is loaded into R as a data frame called `tweets` (see above)*

 	## Lowercase everything
 	tweets$text <- tolower(tweets$text)

 ## Collapsing whitespace in the R Statistical Language
-The following code snippets assume your dataset is loaded into R as a data frame called `tweets` (see above)
+*The following code snippets assume your dataset is loaded into R as a data frame called `tweets` (see above)*

     ## Collapse extra whitespace into single space characters
 	tweets$text <- gsub("[[:space:]]+", " ", tweets$text)

 ## Removing punctuation in the R Statistical Language
-The following code snippets assume your dataset is loaded into R as a data frame called `tweets` (see above)
+*The following code snippets assume your dataset is loaded into R as a data frame called `tweets` (see above)*

-    ## Heavy handed approach.
+    ## Heavy-handed approach.
 This removes all punctuation.
     tweets$text <- gsub("[[:punct:]]+", " ", tweets$text)

 Web links (URLs) are problematic, as they are a mixture of punctuation and characters.
 If your data contains many URLs, consider removing them *BEFORE* removing punctuation.
 Matching URLs is very difficult.
-The following trick does a decent job of stripping URLs, and then removes punctuation:
+The following trick does a decent job of stripping URLs, and then removes punctuation afterward:

     ## Remove URLs
     tweets$text <- gsub("(http|https)([^/]+).*", " ", tweets$text)